FriedbergLab/Epictope/README.md

 ### Secondary structure

 Secondary structure, or refers to the local spatial conformation of the polypeptide backbone for the protein of interest.
 Certain structures, such as alpha helices or beta sheets, are more defined and disruption of these structure is likely to affect protein structure.
 As with solvent accessibility, we use DSSP to define the secondary structure of the protein from its PDB file.
 By default, we assign helices (GHI) and sheets (E) feature scores of 0.
 Hydrogen bonded turns (T), resisues in isolated Beta bridhes (B), and bends (S) scores of 0.5, and coils scores of 1.
 For all features, higher values indicate greater suitability for tag insertion.

 ### Disordered binding

 Disordered binding regions are parts of the proteins that do not have a well-defined structure on their own, but can undergo a disorder-to-order transition when they bind to specific protein partners.
-To avoid these regions, we use IUPRED2, a tool that analyzes an amino acid sequence and returns a score of intrinsic disorder depending on a model of the estimated energy potential for residue interactions.
-To maintain consistency with other features, the disordered binding freature score is taken as 1 minus the IUPRED2 return score.
+To avoid these regions, we use ANCHOR2, a tool that analyzes an amino acid sequence and returns a score of intrinsic disorder depending on a model of the estimated energy potential for residue interactions.
+To maintain consistency with other features, the disordered binding feature score is taken as 1 minus the Anchor2 return score.

 ## Dependencies